Mathsfly/API-EndPoint-FizzBuzz/README.md

 # REST Fizzbuzz

+API which returns a fizzbuzz array and metric using NodeJS Express.
+ - Run using `npm install`.
-A small api which returns a fizzbuzz array using NodeJS Express.
-Run using `npm start` and navigating to localhost:3000.
+ - Run using `npm start` and navigating to localhost:3000.

 ## API Reference